swiss6th/homebridge-almond/readme.md

 - Smoke detectors
 - Thermostats (mostly)

 Not everything functions perfectly.
 More sensors will be added as time (and expertise) permits.

 # Credits
-Credits to
 - Pablo Poo, on whose fork this plugin is based
 - Thomas Purchas, the original creator of the plugin
 - Timon Reinhard, as Purchas based his Almond Client on Reinhard's [work](https://github.com/timonreinhard/wemo-client)